Debug your brain

 You’ve probably heard something like “93% of people think they are better-than-average drivers” or “101% say they are better than most at identifying false stats”.

 This illusory superiority, or overconfidence effect, may be explained by social status: if someone’s confident about it, we tend to believe them and take their advice, and if we take their advice, they are more important in a group.
+Or, maybe more importantly, overconfident people tend to have better mating success than overly shy people.

 Whatever the reason, it’s pretty well-documented that humans have a tendency to overestimate their abilities.